petkus/research_software/README.md

 # research_software

-This repository contains software I have used for research in mathematics.
+This repository contains scripts I have used for research in mathematics.
 The description of each folder is as follows:
 - `tau` contains code used for researching the tau constant of a metric graph.
   All of the software is written in Sage.
 I am currently working with this folder.